WLAP

-WLAP (630 kHz) is a commercial AM radio station in Lexington, Kentucky, serving the Central Kentucky region.
-It airs a talk radio format and is owned by iHeartMedia, Inc. The studios and offices are on Nicolasville Road in Lexington.
+WLAP (630 AM) is a commercial radio station in Lexington, Kentucky, serving the Central Kentucky region.
+It airs a news/talk format and is owned by iHeartMedia, Inc. The studios and offices are on Nicolasville Road in Lexington.

 By day, WLAP transmits with 5,000 watts.
-But to protect other stations on AM 630 at night when radio waves travel further, WLAP reduces power to 1,000 watts.
+To protect other stations on AM 630 at night when radio waves travel further, WLAP reduces power to 1,000 watts.
 A directional antenna is used at all times.
 The transmitter is on Russell Cave Road in Lexington.
 WLAP has a four-tower array.

 Programming

 Most programs on WLAP are nationally syndicated conservative talk shows.
 Weekdays begin with This Morning, America's First News with Gordon Deal.
-Also heard are "The Clay Travis and Buck Sexton Show," Sean Hannity, Glenn Beck, "Ground Zero with Clyde Lewis" and "Coast to Coast AM with George Noory."
+Also heard are The Clay Travis and Buck Sexton Show, Sean Hannity, Glenn Beck, Ground Zero with Clyde Lewis and Coast to Coast AM with George Noory.
 On weekends, shows on money, health, home repair and law are heard.
 Hosts include Bill Handel, Gary Sullivan, Joe Pags and Bill Cunningham.
-Most hours begin with an update from Fox News Radio.
+Most hours begin with an update from ABC News Radio.

-Three sports shows are heard on weekdays, "The Leach Report" and "Kentucky Sports Radio" in late mornings and "Big Blue Insider" in early evenings.
+Three sports shows are heard on weekdays, The Leach Report and Kentucky Sports Radio in late mornings and Big Blue Insider in early evenings.
 Sports also makes up part of the Sunday schedule.
 WLAP serves as the flagship station of the UK Sports Network, which carries University of Kentucky Wildcats football and basketball.
 To make up for shortfalls in WLAP's coverage, some games are simulcast on FM sister station 98.1 WBUL-FM.